nickdichev/nsyslog/README.md

 The goal of this project is to send arbitrary messages to a dynamic number of syslog servers.
 Currently, the project supports RFC3164 and RFC5424 formatted messages and destinations.
 However, the only supported protocols are TCP (for RFC3164 messages/destinations) or SSL (for RFC5424 messages/destinations).

+An example application that uses this library can be found [here](https://github.com/nickdichev/kafka_syslog).

 ## Setup

 For RFC5424 destinations, SSL is required.
 For testing a self-signed certificate will suffice.
 Update the path to your certificate in the following files: